SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 ### Weird I/O-pin related features
 There are a few strange features relating to the GPIO pins on the ATtinyx41 family which are found only in a small number of other parts released around the same time.

 #### PD3 silicon errata
-As mentioned above, the t828 has a serious silicon bug PD3, made all the worse by the :
+As mentioned above, the t828 has a serious silicon bug PD3, made all the worse by the important alternative functions of that pin.

 If you have no need to use the WDT, but do have a need to use PB3 as an input, you can keep the WDT running by putting it into interrupt mode, with an empty interrupt, at the cost of just 10b of flash, an ISR that executes in 11 clock cycles every 8 seconds, and an extra 1-4uA of power consumption (negligible compared to what the chip consumes when not sleeping, and you'll turn it off while sleeping anyway - see below) - so the real impact of this issue is in fact very low, assuming you know about it and don't waste hours or days trying to figure out what is going on.